xzzulz/deathspeak/readme.md

 perception, that programming languages have left untapped
 potential, in the expressive power of symbols.

-okami is an attemp to maximize representation of precise and
+deathspeak is an attemp to maximize representation of precise and
 clear concepts, with the expressive power of symbols.
 It is
 also part of a research project in software design, with
 goals that will be presented in the future.

-okami is built on top of javascript, because Javascript is
+deathspeak is built on top of javascript, because Javascript is
 rapidly becoming an impressive language, in terms of spread and
 recently even in performance.
 And in its quirks, has many hidden
 gems of expressive power.
 But suffers from historical baggage